sambyers/mm-remote-theme-test/_posts/2019-10-18-archiving-configurations-from-dna-center.md

 ## Now what?

-This utility can easily be extneded to suit your needs like copying the configurations to a remote location.
+This utility can easily be extended to suit your needs, like copying the configurations to a remote location.

 Also, now that you've seen the DNA Center API in action, do you have any ideas or use cases it could be use for?